mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 **The Problem:**

 Describe the problem your project will address.
 (2-5 sentences)

-- Who is affected by the problem?
+>Large to small scale.

 - Who are the agents or players involved and peripheral to the issue?
-- Who is not paying attention to this problem?
 - What are the concequences of this problem?
  - locally, nationally, globally
+- Who is not paying attention to this problem?

 **The Vision:**